 Court’s Spotlight Reading Series aims to rediscover plays by writers of color largely missing from the American stage.
-All readings are free and open to the public.
+All Spotlight Readings are free and open to the public.

 by August Wilson